Growth Stage 1: The Nightmare Phase

 - Cash-out – as it is time to sell and pass on the baton

-- I got bored with the business and wished to move on to another company, industry, or area.
+- Getting bored (or sick of) with the business/ industry and wishing to move on to another company, industry, or area.

 - Divorce, marriage issues, death, and health-related issue